gangeli/qry/README.md

     java -jar qry.jar

 ### Hello World!
-On most unix systems, there is a program entitled `hello` which prints Hello World to the screen.
+On most Unix systems, there is a program entitled `hello` which prints Hello World to the screen.
 We will run this program, with no arguments.
 Note that we can use either "strings" or 'symbols to denote a program name, and later arguments as well.
 Submitting a program then comes down to simply calling the `submit()` function.